-Since opening in March 2000 the EDF Energy London Eye has become an iconic landmark and a symbol of modern Britain.
+Since opening in March 2000 The London Eye has become an iconic landmark and a symbol of modern Britain.
 The London Eye is the UK’s most popular paid for visitor attraction.

 A breathtaking feat of design and engineering, passengers in the London Eye's capsules can see up to 40 kilometres in all directions.

 The London Eye is the vision of David Marks and Julia Barfield, a husband and wife architect team.
 The wheel design was used as a metaphor for the end of the 20th century, and time turning into the new millennium.